Non-stick cookware is easy to use and even easier to clean up. But, did you know that you might be using it wrong?

 Know When It’s Time to Toss Out Your Non-Stick Cookware and Buy Replacements

-Early indicators include cookware that appears to be peeling or looks pitted.
-Even though the non-stick coating is non-reactive and will pass through your system, a damaged coating simply won’t give food bits the slip as well as when new.
+Early indicators that your cookware should be replaced include surfaces that are peeling or appear pitted.
+Even though the non-stick coating is non-reactive and will pass through your system from a health perspective, a damaged coating simply won’t give food bits the slip as well as when new.

-Even those who are vigilant with care should expect to replace each non-stick piece after about five years.
-By that time, the coating will likely have worn thin and it may perform noticeably less effectively as when first purchased.
+Even those who are vigilant with care should expect to replace each non-stick piece after about five years, according to the New York Time’s Alina Tugend.
+By that time, she points out, the coating will likely have worn thin, and it may perform noticeably less effectively as when first purchased.

 A Quick Recap of How to Treat Your Non-Stick Cookware